NB Psychiatry

 ADHD in childs

-What are treatments available for ADHD ?
+What treatments are available for a child with ADHD?

 There are numerous methods for treating adults with ADHD, but typically a combination of medicine and behavioral therapy achieves the best outcomes.

-Lifestyle changes: Exercise, a balanced diet, and adequate sleep can help reduce symptoms of Attention Deficit Hyperactivity Disorder.
+Exercise, a balanced diet, and adequate sleep can help reduce symptoms of Attention Deficit Hyperactivity Disorder.
 Adults can also benefit from using organizational tools like calendars and reminder systems to keep on task and handle their everyday responsibilities.